-While spring is almost here, there’s still more cool days than we can count.
-So who can’t appreciate a warm bowl of delicious and satisfying soup, especially if you’ve got a growing baby or baby-to-be to take care of?
+It’s getting cold outside, and we’re not even mad about it.
+After all, that means that we can now cozy up and sip on a warm bowl of delicious and nutritious soup, which is especially great if you’ve got a growing baby or baby-to-be to take care of?

 When I was growing up, my mom — who never liked to cook — would gingerly make her classic 5-bean chili every week during the cooler months.
 It was one of the only dishes she would make, but it was easily one of my favorite meals.
 A couple of years ago I decided to create a nourishing soup that could be a tradition in my home.
 This black bean coconut soup was born.
 Like any good chili, it is bursting with flavor and will warm you to the core.
 Serve it with cornbread for a truly perfect meal.
 Here’s how.

 Black Bean Coconut Soup

 4 cups black beans, cooked OR 2 cans black beans, drained and rinsed